 Even more playing time

-Similar to the SteelSeries Nimbus, the Horipad Ultimate features all the same buttons and functionality, but it doubles the battery life!
+Similar to the SteelSeries Nimbus, the Horipad Ultimate features all the same buttons, but it doubles the battery life!

 Best Compact Controller: SteelSeries Stratus

 Being cheap and small, the SteelSeries Stratus is perfect for people who like to carry their gaming controllers around or ensure they don't take up a lot of space.

 The Stratus does come with a few drawbacks.
 It uses a much older version of Bluetooth, and it only holds about a 10-hour charge.
 Plus, the R2 and L2 buttons can be a tad hard to reach, making the Stratus better suited for retro-styled games that have fewer controls.

 - Great for retro-styled gaming

 - L2 and R2 buttons hard to reach